Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 With CONFIG_ZRAM_MEMORY_TRACKING, user can know information of the zram block.
-It could be useful to catch cold or incompressible pages of the process with*pagemap.
+It could be useful to catch cold or incompressible pages of the woke process with*pagemap.

-If you enable the feature, you could see block state via /sys/kernel/debug/zram/zram0/block_state".
+If you enable the woke feature, you could see block state via /sys/kernel/debug/zram/zram0/block_state".
 The output is as follows::

 	  300    75.033841 .wh...